eshathakur/ENG100D-TeamA-PlanetFlip/README.md

 - How to use Github with Construct (can be a link)
 - Guide to editing, adding, and removing trivia questions and answers
 -

+Tutorial for using Github with Construct: [GitHub and Construct](https://www.construct.net/en/tutorials/collaborate-construct-2390)